 Disability Services is committed to making reasonable, effective and appropriate accommodations to meet the needs of students with disabilities and help create a barrier free campus.
 Faculty members are poised to play a critical role in assisting in the removal of barriers for students with disabilities, and are often called upon to provide classroom accommodations directly.
 Each student who is eligible for an ADA accommodation and is registered with Disability Services may request academic adjustments.
 Accommodations are determined by consultation between students and their Consumer Managers on an individual basis.

-Specific examples of accommodations an instructor can provide are:
+Additional examples of accommodations an instructor can provide include:

 - implement universal design principles in the planning of course instruction.